whitneyburton/portfolios/students/1708-front/katie-scruggs/template.markdown

 * [GitHub URL](https://github.com/katiescruggs/ks-comp-challenge-2)
 * [Original Assignment](http://frontend.turing.io/projects/m1-static-comp-2.html)

+#### Description
 I recreated this layout with a theme of Grimms Fairy Tales, again using CSS FlexBox.
+I enjoyed making this project and would like to try the invisible card trick next time instead of my double-div solution to aligning the cards to the left.

 #### Feedback from Louisa:
 - Purple background color is too saturated and close to the blue, knock it back